Like I said, I don’t want a Schwarzenegger body. At 67, I just want to stick around a while…

 Re: The daily cost of two Brazil nuts a day.
 For the record, I had my last two Brazil nuts from the $12.95 batch on September 7, 2018.
 I took the supplement from July 15 to August 17, for a total of 63 days, but didn’t take it while on the Rideau Canal, from the 18th to August 30, when I left for home.
 I then took it from August 31 to September 7, eight more days, or 71 total.
 Thus the cost of this “Brazil nut” supplement rounds up to about 19 cents a day.

 The lower image is courtesy of Dancing Enemy Grave – Image Results.
-I originally used the photo at right, with my caption, “General Patton micturating at the Rhine River.”
-But after further review I decided that was a bit “untoward,” so I substituted the “dancing enemy grave image.”
-For those interested in this less-than-subtle metaphor, the Patton photo is courtesy of Photo of George Patton as he urinated into the Rhine.
-Apparently it’s an old American custom from way back, at least in the eyes of some.
-See Americans cheered Gen. Patton when he urinated on the enemy, and George Patton at the Rhine River: Yes, Hillary, Peeing On The Enemy IS An American Tradition.
+I originally used a photo showing “General Patton micturating at the Rhine River.”
+But after review I decided that was “untoward,” so I substituted the “dancing enemy grave image.”
+For those interested in this less-than-subtle metaphor, see George Patton at the Rhine River: Yes, Hillary, Peeing On The Enemy IS An American Tradition.
 (Or you could Google the phrase “american pissing on enemy.”)